reachadi99-pixel/myAI3/README.md

-# MyAI3
+# MB-AI

 A customizable AI chatbot assistant built with Next.js, featuring web search capabilities, vector database integration, and content moderation.
 This repository provides a complete foundation for deploying your own AI assistant with minimal technical knowledge required.

 ## Overview

-MyAI3 is an AI-powered chatbot that can:
+MB-AI is an AI-powered chatbot that can:

 - Answer questions using advanced language models
 - Search the web for up-to-date information